codepath/android_guides/Configuring-a-Parse-Server.md

 * Clear your app cache/uninstall the app and verify an entry in the  `_Installation` table gets added.

-* Make sure that your SERVER_URL ends with a trailing '/'.
+* Make sure that your SERVER_URL is set on the client side with a trailing '/'.

 * You can use this curl command with your application key and master key to send a push to all Android devices: